 There are no laws that prohibit anyone entering a trust deed from operating on a self-employed basis.
 It might make it more difficult for the terms of a deed to be agreed by all the necessary parties should your income be erratic or seasonal, but legally speaking self-employment is perfectly acceptable for the purposes of obtaining a trust deed.

 Key to the appeal of trust deeds is their potential to offer individuals a fresh start in the way they deal with their financial matters.
 A trust deed should not be seen as an easy way out of debt, but it does present a route out of a situation which has become unmanageable.

 As with all issues around debt management and insolvency, it’s vital that you seek out the advice of an expert who can help you find the best way forward depending on your individual situation.
-The experts at Scotland Debt Solutions provide free and confidential support covering all aspects of personal debt and insolvency from our five offices located across Scotland.
+The experts at Scotland Debt Solutions provide confidential support covering all aspects of personal debt and insolvency from our five offices located across Scotland.
 Get in touch with us directly to find out how we might be able to help and advise you.